element-hq/policies/docs/identity-server/privacy_notice.md

 ## 3.12 What Should I Do If I Find a Security Vulnerability in the Service?

-If you have discovered a security concern, please email us at [security@matrix.org](mailto:security@matrix.org).
-We'll work with you to make sure that we understand the scope of the issue, and that we fully address your concern.
-We consider correspondence sent to [security@matrix.org](mailto:security@matrix.org) our highest priority, and work to address any issues that arise as quickly as possible.

-Please act in good faith towards our users' privacy and data during your disclosure.
-White hat security researchers are always appreciated.
+If you have discovered a security concern, please follow the Matrix.org [Security Disclosure Policy](https://matrix.org/security-disclosure-policy/).

 # 4. Making a Complaint